PlatinumFoxTail/Databases-WebProgramming_Hobbyapp/README.md

 - The users can search for meaning of some common BCI related abbrevations e.g. BMI = brain-machine interface
 - The users can search and add information of BCI stakeholders e.g. Stakeholder group = Company, Stakholder name = Neuralink, Stakeholder description = Developing implantable brain-computer devices, Stakeholder contact = https://neuralink.com/
 - The users can search and add BCI literature e.g. Title, Author, Pre-defined keywords, Rating, Availability
+- The users can search and add BCI events e.g. Name, Description, Country, Time, Info.
-- The admin can additonally remove BCI abbrevations, stakeholders, literature, and users
+- The admin can additonally remove BCI abbrevations, stakeholders, literature, events and users

 # How to run the app
 *Prerequisite*: A PostgreSQL instance running.